 Your books and the Babeland classes are a fabulous source for tips and advice.
 What is the best advice you would give a customer if you could only say one thing?

 Thank you!
 Can I use the Babeland Bill of Rights as one piece of advice?
 It's published in Moregasm: Babeland's Guide to Mind-Blowing Sex and includes ten tenets that we free everyone to pursue pleasure.
-Maybe if I have to chose just one it would be #4 - Own Your Own Orgasm.
+Maybe if I have to choose just one it would be #4 - Own Your Own Orgasm.
 Tell your partner what feels good to you, where to touch your body.
 Discover this through self-loving and make it a lifetime pursuit.
 (Also, use lube.
 Lube is awesome.)

 Preach!
 The industry has certainly changed in the last 20 years.
 Where do you think the erotic product industry is headed?
 Will the Magic Wand ever be available at Duane Reade?
 How will Babeland innovate to stay ahead of the curve?